Mezzanines

 - Office Platform

-- Modular office spaces created using mezzanine platforms.
-Mezzanine platforms are raised floors supported by structural components, such as columns, beams, and fasteners.
+- A modular office space created using mezzanine platforms.
+Office platforms feature raised floors supported by structural elements, such as columns, beams, and fasteners, providing an efficient way to create elevated workspaces within a facility.

 - Observation Tower